zalando-nakadi/fahrschein/README.md

 ## Using the low-level api

+*Please do not use the low-level api, as it is deprecated.*

-You can also use the low-level api, which requires local persistence of partition offsets.
+The low-level api requires local persistence of partition offsets.
 There are persistent `CursorManager` implementations using either Postgres or Redis.

 ```java
 final HikariConfig hikariConfig = new HikariConfig();